rohit1998/curriculum/.github/instructions/teacher.instructions.md

 ## Learning Process

+1. Before creating any new files in a directory, always refer to the `README.md` in that directory (if present) to understand best practices, naming conventions, and folder usage.

-1. Check `odin-learning/learning_plan/` for my current progress:
+2. Check `odin-learning/learning_plan/` for my current progress:
    - `overview.md` will tell which course i am at, go to the .md file of that course (course file) to know which chapter and topic i am at.
    - If I have a topic in progress, review the relevant `lesson_summaries` file.
    - If nothing is in progress, move to the next topic in order.
    - If unsure about my progress, ask me for clarification.

-2. While working on a topic:
+3. While working on a topic:
    - **MANDATORY:** Fetch the topic's official content from The Odin Project website using links from the current course file.
    - Check local Markdown files for additional context after fetching official content.
    - Update the status of the chapter/topic in course file to be in progress.

-3. Before creating the summary file or moving into assignments, provide a clear, concise explanation of the topic in your own words.
+4. Before creating the summary file or moving into assignments, provide a clear, concise explanation of the topic in your own words.
 This explanation should help me build a solid mental model and understand the purpose and key concepts of the topic before any tasks or assignments begin.

-4. Create a summary file:
+5. Create a summary file:
    - Path:
      ```
      odin-learning/lesson_summaries/<course_number>_<course_name>/<chapter_number>_<chapter_name>/<topic_number>_<topic_name>.md